ibm-cloud-docs/EventStreams/schema_registry.md

 ## Enabling the schema registry
 {: #enabling_schema_registry}

-The Schema Registry is enabled by default for {{site.data.keyword.messagehub}} Enterprise plan service instances.
+The schema registry is enabled by default for {{site.data.keyword.messagehub}} Enterprise plan service instances.

-The Schema Registry is not automatically enabled for {{site.data.keyword.messagehub}} Satellite plan service instances.
-For information about how to enable it for the Satellite plan, see [Enable the Schema Registry API](/docs/EventStreams?topic=EventStreams-satellite-provisioning#satellite-enable-schema-registry).
+The schema registry is not automatically enabled for {{site.data.keyword.messagehub}} Satellite plan service instances.
+For information about how to enable it for the Satellite plan, see [Enable the schema registry API](/docs/EventStreams?topic=EventStreams-satellite-provisioning#satellite-enable-schema-registry).

 The Schema Registry is not available for other {{site.data.keyword.messagehub}} plans.

 ## Accessing the Schema Registry
 {: #accessing_schema_registry}

 To access the schema registry, you need the URL of the schema registry and a set of credentials that can be used to authenticate with the registry.
-You can find both of these pieces of information by inspecting the service credentials of your service.
-To view these in the UI, click your service instance, select **Service Credentials** in the left  navigation pane, then click the **View Credentials** link located next to one of the service credentials listed in the table:
+You can find both  by inspecting the service credentials of your service.
+To view these credentials in the UI, click your service instance, select **Service Credentials** in the left  navigation pane, then click the **View Credentials** link located next to one of the service credentials listed in the table:

 ![Service credentials diagram.](schema_registry8.png "Diagram showing a representation of the required credential fields for accessing {{site.data.keyword.messagehub}} schema registry"){: caption="Kafka credentials block" caption-side="bottom"}

 You need the value of `kafka_http_url`, which is also the URL of the schema registry, and the value of `apikey` that you can use as the credential for authenticating with the schema registry.

-You can also authenticate using an API key that has been granted from a service ID, providing the service ID has a policy that permits it at least “reader” role access to the {{site.data.keyword.messagehub}} instance.
+You can also authenticate by using an API key that was granted from a service ID, providing the service ID has a policy that permits it at least “reader” role access to the {{site.data.keyword.messagehub}} instance.
 This approach is more flexible and is a better choice if you are granting access to multiple other people or teams.
 See the [Managing access to your {{site.data.keyword.messagehub}} resources](/docs/services/EventStreams?topic=eventstreams-security) help topic for more details.

 The curl command to use is as follows (where $APIKEY is substituted with your API key, and $URL is substituted with the URL from the Kafka HTTP URL property of the service credentials):